stas-sultanov/docs/process/continous-production.md

 1. Verification
 1. Rollout

 ### Creation
 Usualy based on research, input from business side or customers, **Ideas** are created.
 As mentioned earlier Idea is right anything, that if implemented will bring profit to the company.
 Once originated - Ideas are putted into the **backlog** and considered as **ToDo**, and actual **CP** process starts.
-It is important to understand that ideas creation is creative process this why it's time line can not be predicted.

 Lets take a closer look at the steps: